Demonfail/Push3d/README.md

 ### Returns:
 `real`: The id of the mesh on success or `noone` on fail.

-## xMeshRecalculateTBN
+## xMeshRecalculateTangentW
 ```
-xMeshRecalculateTBN(mesh)
+xMeshRecalculateTangentW(mesh)
 ```
-Recalculates tangent and bitangent vectors for the mesh.
+Recalculates tangent vectors and bitangent sign for the mesh.

 ### Arguments:
 Name | Type | Description